 Do you allow Houses In Multiple Occupancy (HMO)?

 No, we currently don’t offer mortgages on properties that fall under HMO rules.
-We’ll only lend on properties that are less than three storey and let to single family units.
+We’ll only lend on properties that are less than three storeys and let to single family units.

 Is there a specific type of tenancy agreement I need to have?

 Yes, you need to have an Assured Shorthold Tenancy agreement with a term of 6 months (minimum) and 12 months (maximum).